Teradata/quickstarts/README.md

 # Teradata Vantage Getting Started Guides

-Quickstarts for learning the Teradata Vantage database.
+Tutorials for learning the Teradata Vantage database.
 The documents use the AsciiDoc format.
 The website is built with Antora.

 Contributions are welcome :).
 See below how to build the documentation website locally.